Graduate Teacher Certificate (GTC)

 Teaching Assistant Orientation

 Teaching Assistant Orientation (TAOr) for new GTAs is conducted in the fall semester on the Wednesday prior to the first week of classes.
 Students looking to meet the criteria for the GTC may either attend the all-campus TAOr, which is facilitated by CIE, or an equivalent program offered in the department in which they hold their teaching appointment (the orientation must cover an equivalent amount of teaching topics).
-GTAs who did not attend TAOr prior to their first semester of teaching should contact CIE in order to register for a future orientation experience or additional workshops.
+GTAs who did not attend TAOr prior to their first semester of teaching should contact CIE in order to register for a future orientation experience or enroll in additional workshops.

 To be certified, the graduate student must complete a minimum of nine hours of instructional workshops, classes or seminars (beyond the pre-semester orientation) during the semesters in which they are being mentored.
 Typical workshop topics include: improving teaching through the use of student feedback, test construction, administering and grading tests, classroom ethics, motivating students, and/or weekly sessions on "how to teach" upcoming classes.
 CIE and other Purdue academic units provide classes and workshops of this nature each semester.
 Click here to visit CIE's workshop page.